maiacodes/pixelart/README.md

 It is a simple pixel art editor that works on most devices.

 ##Features
-Colouring
+* Colouring.
-Simple layout
+* Simple layout.
-Basic tools
+* Basic tools.

 ## Upcoming features
-More tools
+* More tools.
-Exporting to PNG files
+* Exporting to PNG files.
-Gallery to post your artwork
+* Gallery to post your artwork.